oloodhiambo/madLibsGame/README.md

-# madLibsGame
-A game of playing around with words (nouns and colors).

 color = input ("Enter a color: ") plural_Noun = input ("Enter a plural Noun: ")
 celebrity = input ("Enter a celebrity's name: ")